Socks (cat): 1993–2001: Bill Clinton's presidency

 When Bill Clinton became president, Socks moved with the family from the governor's mansion to the White House and became the principal pet of the First Family in Clinton's first term.
-He was often taken to schools and hospitals.
-During the Clinton administration, children visiting the White House website would be guided by a cartoon version of Socks.
+For safety concerns, Socks was put on a leash when outdoors.
+He became a favorite to both staff and visitors, including foreign heads of state, and was often taken to schools and hospitals.
+In 1996 and for the remainder of the Clinton administration, Socks served as a mascot for the White House website's kids' page.
+During his announcement of the Next Generation Internet Program in that year, President Clinton stated, "When I took office, only high energy physicists had ever heard of what is called the World Wide Web.
+Now even my cat has its own page."